VIC.GOV.AU | Policy and Advisory Library

 6.2.1 Accommodation selection

-When choosing accommodation, travellers should choose the best price of the day available at the destination location.
-Due consideration should be given to factors such as proximity to the location of the official business and/or access to public transport options.
+When choosing accommodation, travellers should choose the best price of the day available at their destination.
+Due consideration should be given to factors such as security, proximity to the location of the official business and/or access to public transport options.
+A rationale for the selected accommodation must be included in the travel application.

 Travel approvers should also assure themselves that travellers will not be required to drive a vehicle under conditions in which fatigue is likely to arise.